mrverdant13/esp32-pm-vsc-extension/README.md

 After meeting the requirements and installing this extension, you could follow the steps below:

 ### First of all:
-- Register a ESP-IDF folder with the `ESP32-PM: Register ESP-IDF API` command.
+- Register a ESP-IDF folder with the `ESP32-PM: Register ESP-IDF API folder` command.
-- Register a Espressif Toolchain folder with the `ESP32-PM: Register Espressif Toolchain` command.
+- Register a 'msys32' folder with the `ESP32-PM: Register 'msys32' folder` command.

 ### Create a new project:
 - Create a new project with the `ESP32-PM: Create project`.